lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/02 CommandsAndEventsManagement/03 Events.md

 ```

 - trackAmbient is a boolean int (0 false 1 true).
-- temperature is a float in degree celsius.
+- temperature is the actual setpoint as float in degree celsius.
 - elementsChillerState is an array of chiller states that contains the status of each individual subelements.

 #### motionControllerState